Know the difference between Product Roadmap & Technology roadmap

 Technology roadmaps also help ensure that everyone in the organization is working together.
 A technology roadmap example may include planned upgrades to language systems or frameworks that impact multiple engineering teams or plans to migrate between different service provider systems.
 This roadmap enhances communication to avoid excess dependencies and spiraling costs while improving the rate at which new technology is adopted.

 How They Fit into the Development Process

 Technology roadmaps are primarily driven by the engineering team.
-Using the product roadmap as a guide, these roadmaps are focused on deciding what languages, platforms and dependencies are ideal, as well as how features will be implemented with them.
+Using the product roadmap as a guide, these roadmaps are focused on deciding what languages, platforms, and dependencies are ideal, as well as how features will be implemented with them.
 They should ensure that the entire engineering team is on the same page at all times.

 Actual development should still occur using a development backlog along with an Agile process.
 As features and bug fixes are deployed, the product and technology roadmaps should be updated to reflect that progress—typically by the product manager.
-Any changes or concerns that arise can then be brought up in subsequent weekly or monthly meetings.
+Any changes to business decisions or concerns that arise can then be brought up in subsequent weekly or monthly meetings.

 The Bottom Line

 Product vs technology roadmaps is essential parts of any software business.
 Product roadmaps help keep non-technical stakeholders on the same page at a high level while technology roadmaps help organize the implementation details for engineers.
 When combined, these two roadmaps help ensure that a project stays on time, on budget, and on track to achieve the long-term goals of the organization.